chappie1998/Action_recognition-using-3D-CNN/README.md

 This model architecture and th prediction scripts are such like that, It works on a video and in real time also.
 Now free to play around the model, change numbers of layers, size, data.

-### The basic concept of action recognition using 3D CNN.
+### The basic concept of action recognition using 3D CNN:-

 ![alt text](https://github.com/ankitgc1/Action_recognition-using-3D-CNN/blob/master/Action_recognition_using_3D_CNN.jpg)